stitchdata/docs/_integration-schemas/zuora/refund.md

   - name: "softDescriptorPhone"
     type: "string"
     description: "A payment gateway-specific field that maps Zuora to other gateways."

+  - name: "soldToContactId"
+    type: "string"
+    description: "The ID of the person who bought the subscription associated with the account."
+    foreign-key: true

   - name: "status"
     type: "string"